Skip to main content

 Can You Add Virtual Surround Sound to Any Headphones?

-Since virtual surround sound is a software-based solution that is applicable to all stereo headphones, you can download it.
+You can download it.
 There are many applications out there, all of them promising the best virtual 3D audio.
-While you need to pay for the majority of them, there are also free ones with optional Pro versions.
+While you need to pay for the majority of them, there are also free ones with paid Pro versions.
+See them below.

 Windows Sonic vs Dolby Atmos vs Stereo comparison